llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 // ...a lot more registers omitted.
 ```

-By default the TableGen compiler produces what are called “records”:
+By default, the TableGen compiler `llvm-tblgen` creates “records” - which are
+shown below.

 ```bash
 $ ./bin/llvm-tblgen register.td